12 Norse gods and goddesses: Complete guide to their names and powers

 Read also

 Freyr was the brother of Freya and the son of Njord.
 He was a popular god who represented male fertility and virility, as statues and renditions of him often feature an oversized phallus.
-Freyr also symbolises peace, prosperity, and abundance.
+Freyr also symbolizes peace, prosperity, and abundance.

 Freyr is a benevolent deity who invokes success and prosperity and is highly significant in Norse cosmology.
-Both mortals and gods recognised him as the sole granter of abundance.
+Both mortals and gods recognized him as the sole granter of abundance.
 He was thought to be the ancestor of the Swedish royal family.

 8. Heimdall